 We have found after our research that it’s much less hassle nowadays to go for an inflatable hot tub with built in freeze technology where you can sit back and relax without worrying about your hot tub freezing up!
 Or spending more money on heating it or insulating it.

-Other types of hard sided hot tubs also have Anti-Icing systems built into them where they are suitable hot tubs for all year round use, Though these may be a little more expensive than inflatables they are more hard wearing and durable, Most of them also come with built in ozone technology that also will save you a tonne of time adding chemicals.
+Other types of hard-sided hot tubs also have Anti-Icing systems built into them where they are suitable to hot tubs for all-year-round use, Though these may be a little more expensive than inflatables they are more hard-wearing and durable, Most of them also come with built-in ozone technology that also will save you a tonne of time adding chemicals.

-We also reviewed the super rigid MSPA Shatchi Concept MONO that also has Anti-Icing built in along with an ozone system and other extras, this hot tub is super durable, made to last.
+We also reviewed the super rigid MSPA Shatchi Concept MONO that also has Anti-Icing built-in along with an ozone system and other extras, this hot tub is super durable and made to last.
 Though it says it holds 6-people, Beware it’s more like 4-people realistically for comfort.